clolsonus/covid-19/README.md

 current trends better and not be biased as much by older data.
 (There are tradeoffs of course.)

-The USA will pass the 110k mark early tomorrow.
+The USA will officially pass the 110k mark early tomorrow.
 (We are likely already way past this mark due to the lag in reporting and confirming.)
 The 120k mark comes into view for the US somewhere around June 22.
 Brozil's data for yesterday was corrected and is on pace to pass the UK in about 6 days.
+Mexico and Brazil are still accelerating upwards.

 ![poly](figures/20200606.png?raw=true "6 June, 2020")